Opportunities for Minority-, Women-Owned, and Disadvantaged- Businesses, and Service-Disabled Veteran-Owned Businesses

-The MTA and its agencies provide disadvantaged, minority and women-owned businesses with equal access to procurement and contracting opportunities.
-The MTA Department of Diversity and Civil Rights, Division of Business Programs, administers two programs that encourage and assist such firms wishing to do business with us.
-The Disadvantaged Business Enterprise (DBE) Program applies federal guidelines for providing eligible firms with these opportunities, and the Minority and Women-Owned Business Enterprise (M/WBE) Program applies New York State guidelines.
+The MTA and its agencies provide minority, women-owned, disadvantaged businesses, and service-disabled veteran-owned businesses with equal access to procurement and contracting opportunities.
+The MTA Department of Diversity and Civil Rights, Division of Business Programs, administers programs that encourage and assist such firms wishing to do business with us.
+The Minority, Women-Owned Business Enterprise, and Service-Disabled Veteran-Owned Business (M/WBE/SDVOB) Program applies New York State guidelines, and the Disadvantaged Business Enterprise (DBE) Program applies federal guidelines for providing eligible firms with these opportunities.

-- What is the difference between a DBE and an M/WBE?
+- What is the difference between an M/WBE, a DBE, and an SDVOB?

-- Does my firm have to be certified as a DBE or M/WBE to do business with the MTA?
+- Does my firm have to be certified as an M/WBE, a DBE, and an SDVOB to do business with the MTA?

-- How does DBE or M/WBE certification help my firm get MTA business?
+- How does M/WBE, DBE, or SDVOB certification help my firm get MTA business?

 - In what other ways does DBE or M/WBE certification help my firm?

-- What are the criteria for obtaining DBE and M/WBE certification?
+- What are the criteria for obtaining an M/WBE, a DBE, and an SDVOB certification?

-- What is the first step for a firm interested in becoming certified as a DBE or a M/WBE?
+- What is the first step for a firm interested in becoming certified as an M/WBE, a DBE, or an SDVOB?

 - Where is the MWD/BE Utilization Plans Report?